HETI History

 More Scientific research was being brought up.

 XIII.
-International Congress in Muenster, Germany 2009
+International Congress in Munster (Germany) in 2009

-Congress Title: Horses for Body, Mind and Soul.
+Congress Title: Horses for Body, Mind and Soul

 Hosted by members: Deutsche Kuratorium für Therapeutisches Reiten